cameron2134/IsJackBadAtLoL/README.md

 I built this up pretty quickly and didn't invest a huge amount of time in it, so the code quality isn't amazing.

+# Project Structure
+- Core: Contains the domain models and DTO's shared between the web app and Azure Functions.
+- Database: Contains the full DB schema.
+- MatchDataRequester: Contains the two Azure Functions and associated logic required for them to run.
+- Repo: Pretty much just contains the shared DB context currently.
+- WebApp: The Blazor web application.

 # Design
 As mentioned above, this was built pretty quickly so it most certainly wasn't designed to be scalable in any way.